Seatis/my-teaching-materials/java-databuildlibs/4-lombok/README.md

 #### Method Chaining
 We cover this as there are several examples where this technique is used.

-*Excerpted from stackOverflow* [Method Chaining/Fluent Interface (stackoverflow](http://stackoverflow.com/questions/2872222/how-to-do-method-chaining-in-java-o-m1-m2-m3-m4) - and specifically the response from *subhashis* who kindly created a worked example (but was not voted the best answer to the question).
+*Excerpted from stackOverflow [Method Chaining/Fluent Interface (stackoverflow)](http://stackoverflow.com/questions/2872222/how-to-do-method-chaining-in-java-o-m1-m2-m3-m4) - and specifically the response from *subhashis* who kindly created a worked example (but was not voted the best answer to the question, hence our wanting to highlight such here instead).*

 **Method chaining**, also known as named **parameter idiom**, is a common syntax for invoking multiple method calls in object-oriented programming languages.
 Each method returns an object, allowing the calls to be chained together in a single statement.
 Chaining is syntactic sugar which eliminates the need for intermediate variables.
 A method chain is also known as a train wreck due to the increase in the number of methods that come one after another in the same line that occurs as more methods are chained together even though line breaks are often added between methods.